 About predictive models

 Amperity predictive modeling is based on your brand’s customer profiles and behavioral history to give you insights into customer purchasing behavior.
 Amperity combs through hundreds of features to yield a state of the art adaptive ensemble model.
-Amperity layers on a rigorous MLOps infrastructure to continually monitor prediction accuracy and stability.
+Amperity layers on a rigorous MLOps infrastructure to monitor prediction accuracy and stability.

 Available models